Excited Delirium FAQs

 What is Excited Delirium?

-Excited delirium is a controversial diagnosis rejected by mainstream medical organizations and is pseudoscience, or junk science.
+Excited delirium is a controversial diagnosis rejected by mainstream medical organizations.
+It is pseudoscience, or junk science.
 Proponents of excited delirium syndrome characterize it as an abrupt onset of extreme aggression, physical strength and distress or psychotic behavior, typically accompanying drug abuse, which results in sudden death.
 The condition is primarily alleged to be found in people who have been Tased, and/or subject to prone and weighted restraint by police.

-How is Excited Delirium used in Police Misconduct Cases?
+How is Excited Delirium Used in Police Misconduct Cases?

 In addition, the syndrome is disproportionately diagnosed among young black men, highlighting racist undertones.

-Where did the term Excited Delirium originate?
+Where Did the Term Excited Delirium Originate?

 The phrase “excited delirium” was first used in Florida in the 1980s by forensic psychologist and Miami-Dade County Deputy Medical Examiner Charles V. Wetli.
 He first claimed a person who had “bodypacked” cocaine by inserting it into the rectum died of delirium, even though it is well known in medicine that a person who “bodypacks” a drug can continue to absorb the drug, in potentially deadly amounts, if it is not removed from the rectum.
 Wetli next claimed that seven people died of excited delirium even though all seven of them had been restrained, and four of them were even hogtied, which is well known to impair breathing.
 Wetli next claimed that 17 Black women who were known or suspected prostitutes who died with small amounts of cocaine in their systems died of “excited delirium” from sexual excitement while servicing their clients.
 He claimed that, even though it looked like the women had been raped and murdered, he had conclusively shown the women died of excited delirium.
-However, after a 14-year-old girl was found dead in similar circumstances, with no cocaine in her system, and Wetli still claimed her death was from excited delirium, Wetli’s boss, Chief Medical Examiner Joseph Davis, re-examined all of the autopsies and found that all of the women had died of strangulation or asphyxia.
+However, after a 14-year-old girl was found dead in similar circumstances, with no cocaine in her system, and Wetli still claimed her death was from excited delirium, Wetli’s boss, Chief Medical Examiner Joseph Davis, re-examined all of the autopsies and found that all of the women had actually died of strangulation or asphyxia.
 Dr. Davis said in some cases the evidence of murder was so obvious you could see it from 10 feet away.
 Eventually all of the deaths were attributed to serial killer Charles Henry Williams, but not before he murdered as many as 32 women.

 Even after being debunked, Wetli continued promoting excited delirium as a cause of death.
 In 1990, he claimed that 70% of people who die of excited delirium are Black men, and “it may be genetic.”